-Significant weight loss whether from diet and exercise or bariatric surgery results in extra loose skin that may sag with time.
-Abdominoplasty surgery can effectively tighten loose abdominal skin and surgically repaired weakened abdominal muscles resulting in a firmer and more sculpted abdomen.
-The mons pubis may then appear more prominent and surgeons may carry out mons reduction in combination with a tummy tuck to reduce the size of a prominent mons pubis.
+Significant weight loss whether from diet and exercise or bariatric surgery, results in extra loose skin that may sag with time.
+Abdominoplasty surgery can effectively tighten loose abdominal skin and surgically repair weakened abdominal muscles resulting in a firmer and more sculpted abdomen.
+The mons pubis may then appear more prominent, and surgeons may carry out mons reduction in combination with a tummy tuck to reduce the size of a prominent mons pubis.

-The optimum treatment options will be discussed with you at your mons lift consultation in London.
+The optimum treatment options will be discussed at your Mons lift consultation in London.

-What is mons lift recovery like?You should expect full healing and recovery to take roughly 6 weeks from mons pubis reduction surgery.
-In the early post-operative period, it is normal to have a mile degree of bruising and swelling and any mild discomfort can be easily controlled with over-the-counter painkillers.
+What is mons lift recovery like?You should expect full healing and recovery to take roughly six weeks from mons pubis reduction surgery.
+In the early postoperative period, it is normal to have a mile degree of bruising and swelling and any mild discomfort can be easily controlled with over-the-counter painkillers.
 The symptoms may last for up to 2 weeks after the procedure.
 We would recommend you stay mobile in the first few days after the procedure to reduce the risk of blood clots.
-Patients can return to light work duties after one week although some people may need to take longer period of time off as they have a more physically demanding occupation.
+Patients can return to light work duties after one week, although some people may need to take longer periods of time off as they have a more physically demanding occupation.

 If you are combining mons reduction surgery with a tummy tuck, the overall recovery time may differ.

-What are the potential risks and complications of mons lift surgery?Compared with a tummy tuck, mons reduction is a very safe procedure with a minimal risk of complications developing due to its minimally invasive nature.
-Liposuction risks are Limited as the area where are Liposuction is performed is very small.
-Most common side-effects after this procedure include a mild amount of bruising, swelling, paraesthesia and a small amount of fluid leakage due to the local anaesthetic used during treatment.
-Liposuction is a very safe procedure although certain recognised risks include skin rippling leading to uneven results, haematoma formation, long-lasting numbness, skin discolouration, seroma or visceral organ damage.
+What are the potential risks and complications of mons lift surgery?Compared with a tummy tuck, mons reduction is a very safe procedure with minimal risk of complications due to its minimally invasive nature.
+Liposuction risks are limited as the area where liposuction is performed is very small.
+The most common side effects after this procedure include a mild amount of bruising, swelling, paraesthesia and a small amount of fluid leakage due to the local anaesthetic used during treatment.
+Liposuction is a very safe procedure, although certain recognised risks include skin rippling leading to uneven results, haematoma formation, long-lasting numbness, skin discolouration, seroma or visceral organ damage.

 Wound infection is a small risk associated with any type of procedure that makes an incision into the skin.
 Your surgeon will take precautions to minimise the risk of these complications developing.

 Will I have scars after mons reduction surgery?Mons pubis liposuction is a procedure with minimal scarring due to the tiny incisions used for the liposuction cannulas.
 Mons reduction with surgical excision involves a small incision made horizontally just above the prominence of the mons pubis.
-This scar heals very well and is well concealed bye virtually all styles of clothing.
-In rare cases, particularly in people who have lost weight leading to loose skin, your Surgeon may need to extend the incision vertically upwards to tighten the area effectively.
+This scar heals very well and is well-concealed by virtually all styles of clothing.
+In rare cases, particularly in people who have lost weight leading to loose skin, your surgeon may need to extend the incision vertically upwards to tighten the area effectively.

 If you are concerned about the appearance of your scar, this can can be improved by following the surgeons post-operative instructions in full, keeping well hydrated during the recovery phase, using silicone gel sheets when the incision has healed and by seeing our aesthetic practitioners at 106 Crawford Street for laser or microneedling treatment.

-Where can I recommence sexual intercourse after mons surgery?Patients should avoid sexual intercourse for a minimum of four weeks after the Mons reduction surgery.
-The mons pubis has a shock absorber effect during sexual intercourse and if the area is still tender or sore this can impede healing leading to a delayed recovery.
+Where can I recommence sexual intercourse after mons surgery?Patients should avoid sexual intercourse for at least four weeks after the Mons reduction surgery.
+The mons pubis has a shock absorber effect during sexual intercourse and if the area is still tender or sore, this can impede healing leading to a delayed recovery.
 Sexual intercourse should only be restarted once you have made a full recovery.
-If you experience any pain or discomfort during sexual intercourse you should refrain from further sexual activity until your symptoms have resolved completely.
+If you experience any pain or discomfort during sexual intercourse, you should refrain from further sexual activity until your symptoms have resolved completely.